Grilled Teriyaki Citrus Honey Salmon

-The best practice is to buy fresh-caught salmon, which is readily available in the Pacific Northwest.
-However, for those of us on the East Coast of the United States, it is difficult to find fresh-caught salmon.
+The best practice when choosing salmon is to buy it wild-caught, which is readily available in the Pacific Northwest.
+However, for those of us on the East Coast of the United States, it is difficult to find wild-caught salmon.
 So we've found that the best choice is Atlantic salmon in our area.
-We are looking forward to our next Butcher Box because we have added wild Alaska Sockeye salmon to our order, which is one of our favorite types of salmon.
+We are looking forward to our next Butcher Box because we have added wild Alaskan Sockeye salmon to our order, which is one of our favorite types of salmon.

 How to Grill Teriyaki Citrus Honey Salmon

 Cooking salmon is a delicate task, but grilling fish has yielded us the best results!
 For our teriyaki citrus honey salmon we grill the fillets on cedar planks.
 The cedar planks impart a wonderful earthy and woody flavor and the salmon comes out incredibly moist.

 When grilling salmon on cedar planks you'll need to pre-soak the planks before grilling.
 You can them soak in wine, sake, or cider for extra flavor.
 Because our teriyaki, citrus honey marinade already has so much flavor, we opted for water.

 Whenever we are able, we try to shop local, so we pick up Scottish salmon (sustainably raised in the open ocean) from Pelican Seafood in Fort Pierce, Florida.
 Another choice for purchasing salmon is making an addition to your Butcher Box subscription box.

 What to Serve with Grilled Teriyaki Citrus Honey Salmon?